 In order to review your current balance, please view your daily reports and payout reports to calculate your current balance via our payments API.
 You can download daily reports for the previous 45 days.

-Whenever you complete a sale on our platform, Facebook will credit the proceeds from that sale, less our service fee, to your Developer Balance.
+When you complete a sale on our platform, Facebook will credit the proceeds from that sale, less our service fee, to your Developer Balance.
 Facebook will earn a 30% service fee, plus any applicable sales tax or VAT, in connection with each Facebook Payments transaction on our platform.
-All payments terms can be found in full here.
+Review our Payments Terms for more details.

 Payments are transferred to your linked account when you accumulate a minimum of $100 in revenue.
-Should your payment balance be less than $100 for any given payment period, payment will be rolled over to the next payout cycle.
-Roll overs will occur until your payment balance reaches $100.
+If your payment balance is less than $100 for any given payment period, payment will be rolled over to the next payout cycle.
+Rollover will continue until your payment balance reaches $100.

-Escalating the issue elsewhere and/or reopening an additional ticket, will delay and additionally complicate your existing inquiry with our Payments Operations team.
-We strongly advise all partners to channel all updates/follow ups through the existing communication channel you have open with the payments operations team.
+Escalating the issue elsewhere or reopening an additional ticket will complicate your existing inquiry with our Payments Operations team.
+We strongly advise all partners to channel followups through the existing communication channel you have with the Payments Operations team.